There are several types of cardiac procedures at Meriter Hospital which may involve the services of an anesthesiologist. These include:

 1. Cardioversions, the conversion of an abnormal heart rhythm to a normal one.

 2. Electrophysiologic studies, which involve identifying areas inside the heart where extra beats are formed, and possibly removing them.

 3. Pacemaker placements

 On the morning of surgery, you may be given a medication to help relax you before arriving in the operating room.
 Your family can be with you up until you enter the operating room area.
 Your anesthesiologist will greet you, and will need to start an IV while you are in the pre-procedure area.
 Once in the operating room, you will move to a special bed.
-Your anesthesiologist will place a monitor in an artery to watch your blood pressure during the operation.
+Your anesthesiologist may place a monitor in an artery to watch your blood pressure during the operation.
 The anesthetic is given to you intravenously, and you will fall asleep quickly.
 Once asleep, your anesthesiologist has special procedures to do to ensure your safety during the operation.
 We are with you during the entire operation.
-When the surgery is done, you are still asleep.
-Your anesthesiologist will take you to the intensive care unit (ICU), where you will awaken later in the day.
-After you are awake and stable, a breathing tube will be removed.
-You will spend at least one night in the ICU.

 Your risk of dying from the procedure is directly related to the severity of your heart condition, combined with the overall state of your health.
 Your surgeon and anesthesiologist will discuss this with you during your preoperative visit.
 It is imperative that you ask any questions you have about your surgery.
 Do not be embarrassed about asking us about our experience, successes, complications and training.
 This is an extremely important decision you are making, and you have the right to be well informed.